George Berham Parr: Political crimes and presidential pardon

-He accomplished this through political maneuvering by ousting his congressional obstacle, U.S. Congressman Richard M. Kleberg of the famous King Ranch, with Major John E. Lyle, Jr. while Lyle was serving in the European Theater during World War II.
-By this time Parr had total control of the county, soon acquiring the nickname "Duke of Duval County."
+Parr demonstrated his success at political maneuvering by securing the defeat of Richard Kleberg in the 1944 congressional primary, with Major John E. Lyle, Jr. By this time Parr had total control of the county, soon acquiring the nickname "Duke of Duval County."

 1948 U.S. Senate election

 In 1948 Coke R. Stevenson, Lyndon B. Johnson and others ran in Democratic primary election for U.S. Senate.
 Stevenson and Johnson advanced to a runoff election.
 For five days after the runoff, Stevenson appeared to hold a 112-vote lead.
 Then Jim Wells County amended its return, adding 202 additional votes, 200 of which were for Johnson.
 Johnson won the nomination by 87 votes, tantamount to election in an era when Republicans were not competitive in the South, and prompting the sobriquet "landslide Lyndon."

 Most contemporary observers accept that Parr used his influence to affect the Jim Wells County vote totals in Johnson's favor.
 One probable motivation was that Parr felt obligated to Johnson, who had helped him obtain the 1946 presidential pardon.

 Another likely motivation to oppose Stevenson was that in 1944, Parr and Judge Raymond of Webb County had asked Stevenson, then the Governor, to appoint E. James Kazen (a Raymond relative) Laredo district attorney.
-The commander at Laredo Army Air Force Base argued to the Governor that half his men suffered from venereal disease and that a district attorney connected to the local political machine meant lax enforcement of laws against prostitution, which would adversely affect his force.
+The commander at Laredo Army Air Force Base argued to the Governor that half his men had venereal disease and that a district attorney connected to the local political machine meant lax enforcement of laws against prostitution, which would adversely affect his force.
 For the sake of the war effort, Stevenson appointed a different candidate.